AMReX-Codes/amrex-tutorials/Docs/source/HeatEquation_Simple.rst

   cmake --build . -j2

 CMake will then compile the code and dependencies.
-The `-j2` flag tells CMake to use 2 processes to speed up compilation.
-The first time you call :code:`make`, you should see a list of all the source AMReX files being compiled:
+The ``-j2`` flag tells CMake to use 2 processes to speed up compilation.
+The first time you call :code:`cmake --build .` you should see a list of all the source AMReX files being compiled:

 .. image:: ./images_tutorial/Cmake_make.png